Dev49net/wp-first-letter-avatar/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+This version fixes avatar placement in user dashboard - upgrade as soon as possible.

 = 1.2 =
-Added new feature (rounded avatars, can be turned on in plugin setttings).
+Added new feature (rounded avatars, can be turned on in plugin settings).
 Update not necessary.

 = 1.1 =
 This version fixes a PHP "Missing argument" error - upgrade as soon as possible.